xyngular/py-xcon/Readme.md

 If the `Config.use_parent` is `False` on the Config object that is currently being asked for a config value:

-- If it does not find it's self in the parent-chain (via Context) then the parent-chain will be empty at that moment.
+- If it does not find it's self in the parent-chain (via XContext) then the parent-chain will be empty at that moment.
 This means it will only consult its self and no other Config object.
-  The idea here is the Config object is not a resource in the `xyn_resource.context.Context.parent_chain` and so is by its self (ie: alone) and should be isolated in this case.
+  The idea here is the Config object is not a resource in the `xinject.context.XContext.parent_chain` and so is by its self (ie: alone) and should be isolated in this case.
-- If it finds its self, it will allow the parent-chain to grow to the point it finds its self in the Context parent-chain.
+- If it finds its self, it will allow the parent-chain to grow to the point it finds its self in the XContext parent-chain.
 The purpose of this behavior is  to allow all the 'child' config objects to be in the parent-chain.
 If one of these children has the use_parent=False, it will stop at that point and **NOT** have any more child config objects included in the parent-chain.